We may earn a commission when you buy through links in our articles. Learn more.

 Chaos Space Marines

 Forming the main bulk of the forces of Chaos, the fearsome Chaos Space Marines are the dark, spiky mirror image of their Imperial counterparts.
-Long story short, 10,000 years ago, the Emperor’s favourite son Horus Lupercal struck a deal with mysterious dark gods to kill his dad, and took half the Space Marine legions with him in a rebellion that you can read all about in the massive Horus Heresy book series.
+Long story short, 10,000 years ago, the Emperor’s favorite son Horus Lupercal struck a deal with mysterious dark gods to kill his dad, and took half the Space Marine legions with him in a rebellion that you can read all about in the massive Horus Heresy book series.

 Horus lost, and died – but many of his traitorous Space Marines escaped, and have spent the last ten millennia rebuilding their power and numbers, and intermittently warring with the Imperials in the name of their chaos gods.
-They’ve also become more and more touched by the Warp powers they allied with, gaining daemonic comrades, as well as weapons, armour, and war machines imbued with unnatural powers.
+They’ve also become more and more touched by the Warp powers they allied with, gaining daemonic comrades, as well as weapons, armor, and war machines imbued with unnatural powers.

 On the tabletop, Chaos Space Marines are aggressive and temperamental, calling on the fickle powers of the warp with Dark Pacts that can imbue them with great power but may also disastrously backfire.